12:00 - 14:30

 Essex Law School

-You are warmly invited to attend this film screening and Q&A hosted by Essex Law School and School of Life Sciences
+You are warmly invited to attend this film screening and Q&A hosted by Essex Law School and the School of Life Sciences.

 One thousand miles from land.
 The closest humans orbit above in the space station.
 A lone boat awakens to calm.
 Then, a fragment.
 Followed by a toothbrush, a washing basket, a garden chair.
 Surface samples bring up handfuls of tiny microplastics.
 Looking out over the ocean, a few pieces of plastic float visibly in sight.
 But a realisation dawns – we’re looking at a dense soup of tiny pieces.
 The crew record an average of half a million pieces of microplastics per square kilometre here, and that is only on the surface.
 Who knows how much is in the 5000 metres of water beneath.

-Everyone is welcome, but please book via Eventbrite.
+Everyone is welcome, but unless you are a BS361 student please book via Eventbrite.